-^{} Columns may not add up to 100% due to rounding.
+\\ Columns may not add up to 100% due to rounding.

+In 2019, Base Revenue increased by \$466.8 million, or 79%, compared to the same period last year, and represented 93% and 91% of total revenue in 2019 and 2018, respectively.
+This increase was primarily attributable to an increase in the usage of our products, particularly our Programmable Messaging products and Programmable Voice products, the adoption of additional products by our existing customers, and revenue contribution from our acquisition of the Twilio SendGrid business for the period from February 1, 2019 through December 31, 2019.
+This increase was partially offset by pricing decreases that we have implemented over time in the form of lower usage prices, in an effort to increase the reach and scale of our platform.
+The changes in usage and price in 2019, were reflected in our Dollar-Based Net Expansion Rate of 136%.
+The increase in usage was also attributable to a 178% increase in the number of Active Customer Accounts, from 64,286 as of December 31, 2018, to over 179,000 as of December 31, 2019, which was also positively impacted by the customer accounts added through our acquisition of the Twilio SendGrid business.

+In 2019, Variable Revenue increased by \$17.6 million, or 31%, compared to the same period last year, and represented 7% and 9% of total revenue in the years ended December 31, 2019 and 2018, respectively.
+This increase was primarily attributable to the increase in the usage of products by our existing Variable Customer Accounts.

+In 2019, U.S. revenue and international revenue represented \$808.9 million or 71%, and \$325.6 million, or 29%, respectively, of total revenue.
+In 2018, U.S. revenue and international revenue represented \$484.8 million, or 75%, and \$165.3 million, or 25%, respectively, of total revenue.
+The increase in international revenue was attributable to the growth in usage of our products, particularly our Programmable Messaging products and Programmable Voice products, by our existing international Active Customer Accounts; a 167% increase in the number of international Active Customer Accounts driven in part by our focus on expanding our sales to customers outside of the United States; and revenue contribution from our acquisition of the Twilio SendGrid business.

 In 2018, Base Revenue increased by \$227.5 million, or 62%, compared to the same period last year, and represented 91% and 92% of total revenue in 2018 and 2017, respectively.
 This increase was primarily attributable to an increase in the usage of our products, particularly our Programmable Messaging products and Programmable Voice products, and the adoption of additional products by our existing customers.
 This increase was partially offset by pricing decreases that we have implemented over time in the form of lower usage prices, in an effort to increase the reach and scale of our platform.
-The changes in usage and price in the year ended December 31, 2018 were reflected in our Dollar-Based Net Expansion Rate of 140%.
+The changes in usage and price in 2018 were reflected in our Dollar-Based Net Expansion Rate of 140%.
 The increase in usage was also attributable to a 31% increase in the number of Active Customer Accounts, from 48,979 as of December 31, 2017, to 64,286 as of December 31, 2018.

-In the year ended December 31, 2018, Variable Revenue increased by \$23.5 million, or 70%, compared to the same period last year, and represented 9% and 8% of total revenue in the year ended December 31, 2018 and 2017, respectively.
+In 2018, Variable Revenue increased by \$23.5 million, or 70%, compared to the same period last year, and represented 9% and 8% of total revenue in 2018 and 2017, respectively.
 This increase was primarily attributable to the increase in the usage of products by our existing Variable Customer Accounts.

-U.S. revenue and international revenue represented \$484.8 million, or 75%, and \$165.3 million, or 25%, respectively, of total revenue in 2018, compared to \$308.6 million, or 77%, and \$90.4 million, or 23%, respectively, of total revenue in 2017.
-The increase in international revenue was attributable to the growth in usage of our products, particularly our Programmable Messaging products and Programmable Voice products, by our existing international Active Customer Accounts, and a 57% increase in the number of international Active Customer Accounts driven in part by our focus on expanding our sales to customers outside of the United States.

-In 2017, Base Revenue increased by \$120.0 million, or 49%, compared to 2016, and represented 92% and 89% of total revenue in 2017 and 2016, respectively.
-This increase was primarily attributable to an increase in the usage of all our products, particularly our Programmable Messaging products and Programmable Voice products, and the adoption of additional products by our existing customers.
-This increase was partially offset by pricing decreases that we have implemented over time in the form of lower usage prices, in an effort to increase the reach and scale of our platform.
-The changes in usage and price in 2017 were reflected in our Dollar-Based Net Expansion Rate of 128%.
-The increase in usage was also attributable to a 34% increase in the number of Active Customer Accounts, from 36,606 as of December 31, 2016 to 48,979 as of December 31, 2017.
-Revenue from Uber, our largest Base Customer, decreased in 2017, due to a combination of product usage decreases and certain price adjustments that were made by us as a result of Uber's high volume growth.

-In 2017, Variable Revenue increased by \$1.7 million, or 5%, compared to 2016, and represented 8% and 11% of total revenue in 2017 and 2016, respectively.
-This increase was primarily attributable to the increase in the usage of products by our existing Variable Customer Accounts, partially offset by the decrease in number of Variable Customer Accounts from eight to six.